nagano564/embedSingleDossier/README.md

 ## MicroStrategy 2021 Update 2 Feature

 ### REQUIREMENTS: The html file in this github must be hosted on a webserver to use or test this feature.
-You can not test hosting the html file on your local machine
+You cannot test hosting the html file on your local machine

 Created: (07/26/2021)
 Here are some easy steps to embed a single visualization from a page in your dossier.